Mazzareth/masterwork/docs/linking/firestore.rules.proposed.md

       allow delete: if isOwner(ownerId);
     }

+    // ---------- Commission Slugs ----------
+    match /commissionSlugs/{slug} {
+      // Publicly resolvable: contains only ownerId and timestamps allow get, list: if true;

+      // Reserve a slug: only by the owner, and only if not already taken allow create: if isSignedIn()
+        && request.resource.data.ownerId == request.auth.uid
+        && !exists(/databases/$(database)/documents/commissionSlugs/$(slug));

+      // Manage slug: only by the owning artist allow update, delete: if isSignedIn()
+        && resource.data.ownerId == request.auth.uid;
+    }

     // ---------- Canonical Chats ----------
     // Canonical chat doc enforces participants and permission checks. match /chats/{chatId} {